 Basic Accommodations: The lack of well-developed facilities means trekkers must be prepared for basic living conditions.

-The Annapurna Circuit trek can be completed within 13 to 20 days, covering a distance of 160 to 230 kilometers based on the route you consider.
-It encircles the Annapurna ranges in the north-central part of Nepal, the 10th highest mountain in the world.
-The remoteness and the off-the-beaten paths increase the difficulty.
+The Annapurna Circuit trek can be completed within 13 to 20 days, covering a distance of 160 to 230 kilometers, depending on the route you choose.
+It encircles the Annapurna ranges in the north-central part of Nepal, home to the 10th-highest mountain in the world.
+The remoteness and the off-the-beaten-path nature increase the difficulty.
 However, for easier acclimatization, there are many options for hiking counterclockwise.

 Your trek starts from Besisahar, reaching the highest elevation of 5416 meters at Thorung La Pass.
-This trekking route will take you to one of Nepal’s most religious sites, Muktinath, a sacred place for Hindus and Buddhists.
+This trekking route leads to one of Nepal’s most revered religious sites, Muktinath, a sacred place of worship for both Hindus and Buddhists.
 Taking this route, you will be amazed by the deserted landscapes of Nepal while simultaneously exploring the greenery and mountain views of Dhaulagiri, Annapurna, and Manaslu.
 Yes, the involvement of long hiking days and the area’s remoteness can be challenging for you.

 What Makes It Difficult?